EpistasisLab/Aliro/config/readme.md

     "schema": {
         "<parameter 1 name>": {
             "description": "<parameter description>",
-            "type": <one of: (float, int, string, bool).  how the algorithm will cast the parameter value>", "default": <default value> Used to set the default UI value, "ui": {
+            "type": "<one of: (float, int, string, bool).  how the algorithm will cast the parameter value>", "default": "<default value> Used to set the default UI value, must match one of the return values", "ui": {
                 "style": <one of ('array')>,
                 "choices": <array of parameter values to be displayed in the ui.
 If 'values' is not specified, the return value is the same as the display value.
 Can be any fundamental type; string, int, float, bool etc.>,